Health Insurance Requirements and Resources

 Updated June 2018

-Elon University requires all students who are US citizens to be in compliance with the Patient Protection and Affordable Care Act (ACA): The ACA is a federal law that requires all U.S. citizens have health insurance that meets a certain standard of care, or pay a tax penalty for going without insurance.
-Students who are US citizens should provide proof of compliance with the ACA prior to initial matriculation on their Health History Form or by e-mailing their information to email@example.com.
+Elon University requires all students who are US citizens to be in compliance with the Patient Protection and Affordable Care Act (ACA): The ACA is a federal law that requires all U.S. citizens have health insurance that meets a certain standard of care or pay a tax penalty for going without insurance.
+Students who are US citizens should provide proof of compliance with the ACA prior to initial matriculation on their Health History Form or by going to the Phoenix Health Portal.
 This includes providing one of the following: 1) providing documentation of current insurance that meets ACA requirements or documentation of having paid any penalties for non-insurance enrollment.
 Students should notify Health Services immediately if their insurance policy/coverage changes throughout their time at Elon.
-Students who need to update their insurance policy may do so by sending a copy of their updated insurance card to firstname.lastname@example.org.
-Students who matriculate assume responsibility for all costs associated with health care not provided by Health Services or off campus.
+Students who need to update their insurance policy may do so by sending a copy of their updated insurance card to the Phoenix Health Portal.
+Students who matriculate assume responsibility for all costs associated with health care not provided by Health Services or off-campus.

 Students who are not US citizens nor are international students on a student visa are exempted from compliance with the ACA.
 International students should see requirements below.
-Elon University will not be responsible for any medical care or costs associated with the provision of medical care on or off campus.
-Students who matriculate assume responsibility for all costs associated with health care not provided by Health Services or off campus.
-Students who are exempt to the ACA requirements should e-mail a notification for exemption confirmation of their status to Student Health Services at email@example.com.
+Elon University will not be responsible for any medical care or costs associated with the provision of medical care on or off-campus.
+Students who matriculate assume responsibility for all costs associated with health care not provided by Health Services or off-campus.
+Students who are exempt from the ACA requirements should e-mail notification for exemption confirmation of their status to Student Health Services at firstname.lastname@example.org.

 Elon University does not offer a student insurance policy and students who are not covered under a partner/spouse/parent employer-sponsored policy are directed to the ACA Marketplace.
 Students who are eligible for insurance in the ACA Marketplace (undergraduate and graduate students) may have access to health insurance through several means.
-All plans must meet the minimums standards as required by the Affordable Care Act.
+All plans must meet the minimum standards as required by the Affordable Care Act.
 Acceptable insurance plans may include coverage as a dependent on a spouse, partner or parent’s insurance plan.
-This may include your coverage in an employer sponsored plan, state marketplace plan or other insurance plan.
-More information about eligibility in your state may be found at Affordable Care Act Marketplace.
+This may include your coverage in an employer-sponsored plan, state marketplace plan or other insurance plans.
+More information about eligibility in your state may be found at the Affordable Care Act Marketplace.

 Students who may be “aging out” of a spouse/partner/ parent’s plan may be eligible for continuation of that coverage under COBRA.
 Students should consult with their current insurer for more information about costs and eligibility.